GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 It's possible that a page can return no INP value.
 This can happen for a number of reasons:

 - The page was loaded, but the user never clicked, tapped, or pressed a key on their keyboard.
 - The page was loaded, but the user interacted with the page using gestures that did not involve clicking, tapping, or using the keyboard.
-For example, scrolling or hovering over elements does not factor into how INP is calculated (unless the space bar was used to scroll the page).
+For example, scrolling or hovering over elements does not factor into how INP is calculated.
 - The page is being accessed by a bot such as a search crawler or headless browser that has not been scripted to interact with the page.

 ## How to measure INP